Merzasphor/MWSE/docs/source/types/tes3spell.md

 **Parameters**:

 * `params` (table)
-	* `checkMagicka` (boolean): Determines if the caster's magicka should be taken into account during the calculation.
+	* `checkMagicka` (boolean): *Optional*.
+Determines if the caster's magicka should be taken into account during the calculation.
 	* `caster` ([tes3reference](../../types/tes3reference), [tes3mobileActor](../../types/tes3mobileActor)): The caster to perform the calculation against.

 **Returns**: